jeremykohn/TypeCheck.js/README.md

 TypeCheck.getTypes(valueToCheck);
 ```

-This returns an array of strings, which lists all of `valueToCheck`'s types and subtypes.
+getTypes returns an array of strings, which lists all of `valueToCheck`'s types and subtypes.

 ```
 TypeCheck.typeMatch(valueToCheck, typeOrSubtype)
 ```

-This returns `true` if the array returned by `TypeCheck.getTypes(valueToCheck)` includes `typeOrSubtype`.
+typeMatch returns `true` if the array returned by `TypeCheck.getTypes(valueToCheck)` includes `typeOrSubtype`.